PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 			- Corrupted Hrothgar during his birth.
 			- Varyn left shortly after, returned to Clan Flameforge
 		- He saw the purity within Draven
-			- The darkness within the shard never affected
+			- The darkness within the shard never affected him.
+		- Seeing Draven as an ultimate force for good, he gave Draven two things:
+			- The White Flameblade
+			- The dragonshard fragment
+		- Draven took an Oath to protect the Shard with his life, and to use the light of Flame of Siberys to hold back the F

 **Artifact**
 - Artifact 1: *Fractured Khyber Dragonshard & Fragments*